 My academic background is interdisciplinary.
 I have studied a BSc in Sociology, specialising in Political Sociology, and an MSc in Comparative Politics with a strong grounding in history.
 I followed the stream on Popular Politics, writing my dissertation about the origins of peripheral nationalist movements in Spain during the nineteenth century.
 Before undertaking my PhD, I worked on policy analysis and social research, mainly related to gender equality and social inclusion.

-My research focuses on the study of episodes of contention performed by women during the nineteenth and early twentieth centuries in urban, industrialised Britain.
+My research focuses on the study of episodes of contention performed by women during the nineteenth and early twentieth centuries in Britain.
 Women's contentious actions remain marginal to the study of social and political mobilisation, especially in historical perspective.
-Most classic theoretical approaches to the study and understanding of contention are built on predominantly male evidence.
+Most classic theoretical approaches to the study and understanding of protest have been built on predominantly male evidence.
 However, political and social structures have never been gender-neutral and, as a consequence, researching the history of women’s protest is not possible without reconsidering the politics of gender that have shaped the study of protest so far.

 - Social constructions of gender in the nineteenth and early twentieth centuries